Gas safety and servicing

-To help reduce the chances of you having to deal with a gas emergency, we are legally required to carry out safety checks on gas appliances like boilers and fires at least once a year.
-We’ll write to you to let you know when your gas service is due, and we’ll do our best to make sure we give you an appointment at a time that’s convenient for you. if you're unable to make your appointment, please contact us as soon as possible.
+To help reduce the chances of you having to deal with a gas emergency, we're legally required to carry out safety checks on gas appliances like boilers and fires at least once a year.
+We’ll write to you to let you know when your gas service is due.
+We’ll do our best to make sure we give you an appointment at a time that’s convenient for you.
+If you're unable to make your appointment contact us as soon as possible.

-It’s really important that you keep the appointment and let our engineers service your gas appliances, both for your safety and that of your neighbours.
+It’s really important that you keep the appointment and let our engineers service your gas appliances, both for your safety and your neighbours.
 If you have a pre-paid meter, you’ll need to make sure there is credit on it at the time of the service - for both gas and electricity.
 We have to carry out these checks at all homes where there is a gas supply, even if you don't use gas appliances.

 When the engineer carries out the service, they will check that your heating and hot water systems are working efficiently.
-They will also check to see whether anything needs upgrading.
-Once they've completed the gas service in your home, you'll be sent a gas safety certificate (called a CP12) - this will usually arrive in the post within 28 days.
+They'll also check to see whether anything needs upgrading.
+Once they've completed the gas service you'll be sent a gas safety certificate (called a CP12) - this will usually arrive in the post within 28 days.